 The Spy also relies on the metagame to perform effectively.
 He has to know how certain classes behave, recognize certain tactics, know various routes and blind spots on a map and generally play with the opponent's mind, much like a true spy.

-It should also be noted that Team Fortress 2 has a completely different competitive scene than the developers intended.
+It should also be noted that TF 2 has a completely different competitive scene than the developers intended.
 While normal play involves 24 players with few if any class limits, two completely different competitive scenes have evolved, one involving 12 players with some class limits, and another involving 18 players with strict class limits.
 Additionally, "6v6" has a considerable amount of items which are banned from competitive play.
-"9v9", while having significantly fewer items banned from competitive play, does also institute item bans.
+"9v9" (Known as Highlander because each team has only one of each class), while having significantly fewer items banned from competitive play, does also institute item bans.

 The online card game War Metal Tyrant has a fairly complex, and well-defined metagame, though similar to Yu-Gi-Oh, players consider the metagame to be moving towards a cookie-cutter layout where the aim is to pack as many of the strongest cards available into a deck.
 The usual decks used to be Tiatlapreds, Wall-stalls, Reaperspam, II rush, Pummeller/Bloodpool, and Xeno slowroll, all of which interacted with each other in complex ways, however most of these decks are considered moot and have been outstripped by cards with Summon and Refresh, two very unbalancing skills.
 At the time of writing, Righteous Slowroll is most dominant, with Raider Rally and Xeno Summon being very prominent.